 Freeze Dried Dog Food

-Like your bug out bag has food for 72 hours, your dog’s bug-out bag should also have food for three days.
+Like your bug-out bag has food for 72 hours, your dog’s bug-out bag should also have food for three days.
 If your dog does not currently eat freeze-dried dog food, feed it to them to become familiar with it.
 Select a brand that is geared toward sensitive stomachs.

 Security Items for Your Dog’s Bug Out Bag

 There are several items to have in your dog’s bug-out bag to keep them physically and medically safe.

 Your dog must have an extra leash, a durable leash.
 Avoid the collapsible ones; your dog could break them.

 Dog Collar and Tags

 Include an additional collar and set of dog tags.
 Make sure your name, phone number, and any relevant vaccination information is on the tags.
 Your dog should not be without its collar and dog tags.

 Your dog is not merely a pet.
 They are a part of your family; they can be an asset in a survival situation, especially if you are prepared and condition them to eat freeze-dried dog food and become familiar with the bug-out experience.